Animadversio/Tuning-Manifold-Charting/README.md

 * Each experimental session has one `struct` corresponding to Evolution, and one struct corresponding to Manifold experiment.
 * Array is organized in the order of experiment time for each monkey.

-We provide download links for these formatted data in `data` subfolder.
+We provide download links for these formatted data in `matdata` subfolder.

-Some analyses require access to the image data folder, which will be hosted and downloadable online.
+Some analyses require access to the image data folder (16Gb), which will be hosted and downloadable online.

 ## Code Structure
 Our code is written in Matlab and Python.
 Matlab for experimental control, most statistical analysis of *in vivo* data, while Python esp. pytorch for the *in silico* experiment and modelling.